Royal West African Frontier Force: Situation in the beginning and officer shortfall, Polish influence

 In peacetime the Royal West African Frontier Force (RWAFF) had numbered five battalions of infantry, but during the war increased to several dozen plus ancillaries.
 Each RWAFF infantry battalion included over 80 white Europeans.
 In total, white officers and non-commissioned officers constituted 14.6% of the RWAFF.
 Normally, the officers were British ones who had volunteered to temporarily serve in Africa and then return to their old unit.
 However, there was a reluctance in the Second World War as many had volunteered just for the duration of the war and saw the important fighting as closer to home.
 Other potential sources of white officers, Rhodesia and South Africa, failed to make up the shortfall.
 It became necessary for the War Office to begin drafting officers for service in Africa, although many commanders saw this as an opportunity to rid themselves of their worst officers.
 Efforts to allow black officers to serve were slow to develop, with only the Territorial Battalion of the Gold Coast Regiment permitting black officers by 1939, and only two officers being commissioned at all by the end of the war.

 Prime Minister Winston Churchill was informed on a visit to West Africa in May 1941 that it was necessary to find a large number of officers for the RWAFF.
 Churchill asked Władysław Sikorski, who was keen to support the British and also to find a use for his officers, for 400 Polish officers and Sikorski so agreed.
 All told, 273 Polish officers served in the British West African forces during the war.
 They were commissioned on Emergency Commissions between the ranks of Second Lieutenant and Captain.
-The Polish officers were poorly prepared for the posting and many of them did not have an adequate level of English, either.
+The Polish officers were poorly prepared for the posting and many of them did not have an adequate level of English.
 Following the fall of Poland, and subsequently of France, a large of number of the surviving Polish military had evacuated to England.
 While the Polish Air Force was incorporated into the Royal Air Force, surviving members of the Polish Army (who were primarily officers) were garrisoned in Scotland in the unlikely event Polish soldiers for them to command would appear.